mvlassis/crisp/README.md

 `--quirk-jumping` The "jump to some address plus v0" instruction (Bnnn) `use V[x] (where x is the highest nibble of nnn) instead of V[0]/only uses V[0]`.

-`--quirk-clipcollision` The draw opcode (dxyn) in high-resolution mode `add to the flag register the number of rows that get clipped at the bottom edge of the screen/does not do this`.
+`--quirk-clipcollision` The draw opcode (dxyn) in high-resolution mode `adds to the flag register the number of rows that get clipped at the bottom edge of the screen/does not do this`.
 A weird quirk in the original SUPER-CHIP.

 ## Acknowledgements